FranktheTank123/Udacity-SDC/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further:

+* There are too many hand-tuned parameters, which makes the pipeline hard to generalize.
+For instance, my pipeline did not work on the harder video.
+* The pipeline fails when there are shades, strong lights, curvy road (when part of the road was outside of the region of interest, which makes it difficult to extract the real curvature.), multiple lanes, etc.

+In order to make the pipeline more robust, I would recommend to approach the problem from a deep learning way, where the model can utilize all part of the image, which can deal with all situations (like the human does by only seeing the scene from the window/camera).